adhearsion/adhearsion-website/docs/source/plugins.md

 The greet_plugin.gemspec file contains information on your plugin, including required dependencies, contact information and other metadata.
 Edit the gemspec with contact information, the name and description of your plugin and any development and runtime dependencies to have a fully functional gem.

 The README is customarily formatted in Markdown.
-Other formats can be used as well.
+Please take the time to write a brief description of your plugin, and especially how to use it!

 The Rakefile contains tasks that pertain to the plugin gem itself, such as running unit tests.
 Note that it is separate from adding tasks or generators to Adhearsion applications.